ianhussey/irap-reliability-meta-analysis/TO DO.md

 update manuscript to discuss negative effects and within domain variation due to task parameters

-modify inclusion/exclusion criteria to say that trial level data and task parameters for what was done in the experiment must both be available, to exclude food irap
+modify inclusion/exclusion criteria to say that trial level data and task parameters for what was done in the experiment must both be available, to exclude food irap; and that they must use known stimuli and exclude interventions

+note that inclusions criterion of complete data means no participants who failed practice blocks

+note that block_order is permanently missing for Disgust (1) & Sexuality (1)